fluticasone (Nasal route)Pronunciation

 Fluticasone nasal spray is used to treat sneezing, itchy or runny nose, or other symptoms caused by hay fever.
 This is a steroid medicine.

-fluticasone is available only with your doctor's prescription.
+fluticasone is available both over-the-counter (OTC) and with your doctor's prescription.

 Before Using fluticasone